 Rigid Foam Board

-• Mid-range cost, often used on crawl-space walls
+• Mid-range cost, used on crawl-space walls

 • Must be taped and sealed at joints to prevent air infiltration